 I have put serums and creams in the same section on purpose.
 I haven’t tried that many (yet!) so for now these are together, but once I have new favourites I will update this post!

-Skin hydration is funny step for me.
+Skin hydration is a funny step for me.
 I have combination skin, this means that 90% of the time the products I use are too rich and make me shine bright like a diamond.
-8% of the time they aren’t hydrating enough and make my skin feel tight, and the reminder 2% are pretty much a miracle to find.
+8% of the time they aren’t hydrating enough and make my skin feel tight, and the reminder 2% is pretty much a miracle to find.

 Thankfully, K-beauty is coming to the rescue!
-I was terrified to try Dr.Jart Ceramidin Cream when Poppy handed me this mini tube, but after a few uses I can say I am in love!
+I was terrified to try Dr.Jart Ceramidin Cream when Poppy handed me this mini tube, but after a few uses, I can say I am in love!
 I use it as a night cream as it does make my skin shine, but my god it is good!
 Each time I use it, I wake up with plump skin and no fine lines!
 Benton Cacao Moist and Mild Serum* is a real gem for people on the shinier side.
 Not oily at all, it adds a thin layer of hydration to the skin.

 5 – Sunscreens

-An other very obvious skincare product to get on a trip pretty much anywhere in Asia is sunscreen.
+Another very obvious skincare product to get on a trip pretty much anywhere in Asia is sunscreen.
 What I loved about the K-Beauty sunscreens is the variety on offer.
 Where most Japanese SPF lotions are either gel or cream like, Korean brands are having fun and offer different textures for different skin types.
 The Missha Essence Sun Milk* is light and gives a velvety finish.
 Neogen Sunscreen* is hydrating and comforting.
 Finally, Banila Co Sunstick* is, well… a stick for your face.
 Think deodorant-like texture but with SPF.
 It is great to use on very warm days or for skins which need a more mattifying effect.

 6 – Peels

 I have only tried Mizon Peeling Gel so far (sorry couldn’t find any link for this one), but having found many similar products in Japan, I can imagine that there are plenty of excellent K-Beauty peels to try.
-Mizon’s one is great and gives you an almost instant baby-soft skin which last a couple of days.
+Mizon’s one is great and gives you an almost instant baby-soft skin which lasts a couple of days.

 7 – COSRX everything!